freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

-- Add the suggested variable below the "shebang" and above where print the `Bike Rental Shop` line
+- Add the suggested variable below the "shebang" and above where you print the `Bike Rental Shop` line

 ## 970. Add AVAILABLE_BIKES